 - In 2017 collaborated with Park Playground Committee to raise funds and rebuild the stage at the wooden park.

 Winters Friends of the Library board members are dedicated, unpaid volunteers who work together to run the organization and exciting programs we offer.
-Our board consists of 11 officers, 5 elected members and 6 appointed members.
+The WFoL board consists of 11 officers, 5 elected members and 6 appointed members.
 The board meets on the first Monday of the month, at 7 pm, in the Margaret Parsons Room at the Winters Community Library.
 If the first Monday of the month is a holiday, the meeting will move to the Wednesday evening of the same week.

 2020 Elected Officers